(On Soccer)

 This year, the omissions were especially outrageous.
 FIFA’s own rules state that the award should be judged on a coach’s performance between October 2020 and October 2021.
 In that period, Pitso Mosimane, Al Ahly’s South African coach, won the CAF Champions League twice. times.
 Abel Ferreira of Brazil’s Palmeiras won one Copa Libertadores and was on track for a second during the same period.
 Neither of them even got a nomination.

 The logic that applies to player rewards doesn’t work for managers.
 That a coach has won the biggest trophy does not automatically mean that he has performed better than all his colleagues.
-Being a coach, after all, is about making the most of the resources you have at hand.
-It’s about exceeding expectations in your own personal context.
+Being a coach, following all, is regarding making the most of the resources you have at hand.
+It’s regarding exceeding expectations in your own personal context.

 It is the reason, for example, why it is possible to say that David Moyes leading West Ham to the Champions League might be a more surprising achievement than Pep Guardiola winning that title with Manchester City.
 Or why Chris Wilder’s job in leading Sheffield United to seventh place in the Premier League was a greater feat as a manager than Jürgen Klopp’s in guiding Liverpool to the Premier League championship.